310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Chiaki %}
 Mm—!?
 W-What’s wrong, Nagumo?
-I’m not a lady, and your face is kinda scaring me…
+I’m not a lady, and your face is kind of scaring me…
 {% endbubble %}

 {% bubble Tetora %}